CityOfNewYork/ACCESS-NYC/README.md

 --------------|-
 `gulp`        | Gulp is included as a dependency so this proxy enables running gulp tasks in the [**gulpfile.babel.js**](https://github.com/cityofnewyork/access-nyc/blob/main/wp-content/themes/access/gulpfile.babel.js) file if it is not globally installed.
 Any task in the GulpFile can be run with `npm run gulp {{ task name }}`.
 `start`       | This is a proxy script for the `development` script below.
 `development` | This runs the default Gulp task in development mode `NODE_ENV=development` which watches and compiles assets.
-Once it runs, it will start a [BrowserSync](https://www.browsersync.io/) server to watch for file changes and reload the proxy set in the package.json `config` object.
-`production`  | This runs the default Gulp task in production mode `NODE_ENV=production` which watches assets, compiles assets, and creates a BrowserSync server.
-The main difference is that production mode uses [ESLint](https://eslint.org/) and will enforce JavaScript writing style.
+`production`  | This runs the default Gulp task in production mode `NODE_ENV=production` which watches assets and compiles assets.
+The main difference is that the production mode uses [ESLint](https://eslint.org/) and will enforce JavaScript writing style.
 `predeploy`   | This runs a one-off compilation of assets in production mode.
 `scripts`     | This runs a one-off compilation of JavaScript assets in production mode.
 `styles`      | This runs a one-off compilation of stylesheet assets in production mode.